Ice-and-Rock/Ice-and-Rock/README.md

 ### Hi there 👋

 Let's colaborate on a project together!

 Below is a few things I've been learing recently and some information about myself...

-For almost ten years I've been working with electrics ⚡ I decided I wanted to go from re-wiring engierring projects to re-wiring my brain 🪢
+For almost ten years I've been working with electrics ⚡

+I decided I wanted to go from re-wiring engineering projects to re-wiring my brain 🪢

 Let's bring some bright ideas to the tech industry!